Low-rank Covariate Balancing Estimators under Interference: Asymptotic inference

-\begin{ass}[Regularity conditions under a fixed low-rank structure] Let The following regularity conditions hold. \begin{enumerate}[label=(\alph*)] \item $\mathbb E[\bm \Lambda_c(\bm A_c)^\top\bm \Lambda_c(\bm A_c)]$ is invertible. \item $\mathbb E\left[\lambda^4_{\max}\left(\bm \Lambda_c(\bm A_c)\right)\right]<\infty$ and $\mathbb E\left[\lambda^2_{\max}(\bm \Lambda_c(\bm A_c)^\top\bm \Lambda^\ast_c(\bm A_c))\right]$, where $\lambda_{\max}(\bm M)$ denotes the maximum singular value of a matrix $\bm M$. \end{enumerate} \end{ass}
+\begin{ass}[Regularity conditions under a fixed low-rank structure] Let the following regularity conditions hold. \begin{enumerate}[label=(\alph*)] \item $\mathbb E[\bm \Lambda_c(\bm A_c)^\top\bm \Lambda_c(\bm A_c)]$ is invertible. \item $\mathbb E\left[\sigma^4_{\max}\left(\bm \Lambda_c(\bm A_c)\right)\right]<\infty$ and $\mathbb E\left[\sigma^2_{\max}(\bm \Lambda_c(\bm A_c)^\top\bm \Lambda^\ast_c(\bm A_c))\right]$, where $\sigma_{\max}(\bm M)$ denotes the maximum singular value of a matrix $\bm M$. \item $\mathbb E\left[M_c^2\right]<\infty$. \end{enumerate} \end{ass}

-Assumption~\ref{assm:balancing_feasibility} requires the asymptotic feasibility of the balancing estimator, while Assumption~\ref{assm:clt_technical_fixed} presents some technical conditions required for establishing asymptotic normality.
+Assumption~\ref{assm:balancing_feasibility} requires the asymptotic feasibility of the balancing estimator, while Assumption~\ref{assm:clt_technical_fixed} presents technical conditions required for establishing asymptotic normality.
 In Appendix~\ref{sec:balancing_feasibility}, we show that under mild restrictions on the covariate distribution, Assumption~\ref{assm:balancing_feasibility} holds for a rich class of low-rank structures (and in particular for all the interference patterns discussed in Examples~\ref{ex:1}--\ref{ex:4} under the linear model presented in Example~\ref{ex:5}).

-We now establish the asymptotic normality of the balancing estimator under the potential misspecification of the low-rank structure. \begin{theorem}[Asymptotic normality under potential misspecification] Let the potential outcome regression functions satisfy $\bm g = \bm \Lambda^\ast \bm h$, and consider the fixed-$\bm h$ case.
-Then, under Assumptions~\ref{assm:partial}--\ref{assm:outcome_model},~\ref{assm:balancing_feasibility},~and~\ref{assm:clt_technical_fixed}, we have that
+We now establish the asymptotic normality of the balancing estimator under the potential misspecification of the low-rank structure. \begin{theorem}[Asymptotic normality under potential misspecification] Let the potential outcome regression functions satisfy $\bm g = \bm \Lambda^\ast \bm h$, and consider the linear model assumption.
+Then, under Assumptions~\ref{assm:partial}--\ref{assm:outcome_model},~\ref{assm:iid_error}, \ref{assm:balancing_feasibility}, \ref{assm:clt_technical_fixed}, as well as assuming $\mathbb E\left[\|\bm w_{{\rm IPW},1}\|^4\right]<\infty$, we have that